 Working in the southern Atlantic ocean and extending into Antarctica, the SAERI is accepting research proposals, training students, and creating a research center that will explore the environmental science of the area.

 Striated Caracara has also been seen overturning rocks for food, which shows problem-solving skills as well as the ability to adapt.
-They are considered very smart birds!
+Clearly, they are considered to be very smart birds!

 Fun Facts about the Striated Caracara